serotracker/serotrackr/README.md

 The goal of serotrackr is to facilitate submissions on SeroTracker 2.0 website.

+Access the package website and vignettes [here](https://serotracker.github.io/serotrackr/).
+They will be updated as new features are added.

 ## Installation

 You can install the development version of serotrackr like so: